wbrawner/jelos.org/docs/play/add-games.md

 - With your device turned off; insert a FAT32/ExFAT/ext4 formated SD card into slot 2 of your device.
 - Turn your device on.
-- When JELOS completes its boot process it will generate a set of folders on the SD card in slot 2.
+- When JELOS completes its boot process, create your game directories by selecting the `Create Game Directories` option in `System Settings`.
 - Now you can turn off your device, remove your SD card from slot 2 and open it on your PC.
-- You PC will display a list of folders for each system where you can place your games and bios files.
+- You PC will display a list of folders, open the `roms` directory and you will see a list of folders for each system where you can place your games and bios files.
 - Add your games and place your SD card back into slot 2 and boot up JELOS.

 If your device does not see your SD card (or write the needed folders to it) please open `System Settings` and make sure `Autodetect Games Card` is turned on (located under the Preferences header) then reboot your device.